tfpauly/privacy-proxy/draft-private-access-tokens.md

-The Issuer generates an HTTP response with status code 200 whose body consists of blind_sig, with the content type set as "message/access-token-response" and the mapping_tag set in the "Sec-Token-Origin" header.
+The Issuer generates an HTTP response with status code 200 whose body consists of blind_sig, with the content type set as "message/access-token-response" and the client_origin_index_result set in the "Sec-Token-Origin" header.

 ~~~
 :status = 200